 1. Gooseneck Hot Shot Trailers

-Gooseneck hot shots — which most commonly measure 40 feet long — are one of the most popular types of hot shot trailers on the roads today.
-These trailers — known for the rigid stability of their goosenecks— are an excellent solution for shippers who need to transport larger hot shot freight.
+Gooseneck hot shots, commonly 40 feet long, are one of the most popular types of hot shot trailers on the roads today.
+These trailers — known for the rigid stability of their goosenecks — are an excellent solution for shippers who need to transport larger hot shot freight.

 Among drivers, the gooseneck trailer is a fan favorite as they provide easier handling through tight turns and steadfast rigidity during long stretches of open-road miles.